Table of Contents

 How Do I Take Required Minimum Distributions From My New Account?

 An RMD is the minimum amount you must withdraw annually once you’ve reached 72.
-The previous threshold was 70.5 but is currently 72 because of changes enacted in the Setting Every Community Up for Retirement Enhancement (SECURE) Act.

 All retirement accounts except Roths are subject to RMDs.